nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 * For researchers who conduct “field work:”
     * How do they work with the communities in the field they are studying?
 If they are being immersed into a community, culture and/or society other than their own, what are your institution's practices and suggestions for that interaction?
 Are they required to know the language?
 Study the history and context?
 Are they required to have partners who are of that community, culture and/or society on their research team?
     * Consider if your institution may benefit from adjusting the metrics for success in these situations, to include time and incentive for researchers to fully engage with the people most closely affected–either directly or indirectly–by their work.
 * On a related note, are STEM majors and those pursuing graduate studies in STEM encouraged to study other languages and/or cultures?
-Are the requirements for a major structured in such a way that they have room in their schedules to pursue those interests?
+     * Are the requirements for a major structured in such a way that they have room in their schedules to pursue those interests?
 Studying other languages can be a great way to begin to understand the motivations of another community.
-Next time you review requirements, consider this: what do the requirements of these majors teach students about what is important?
+     * Next time you review requirements, consider this: what do the requirements of these majors teach students about what is important?

-We invite academic institutions to read the work of [MIT’s Future of the Libraries Task Force](https://mitl.pubpub.org/pub/future-of-libraries/release/1) from 2016 and consider whether those recommendations, particularly those related to open access, are applicable to your library system.

 ### Citing Our Sources
 Recommendations for this page were pulled from the following publications.
 Thank you to the contributors, authors, and editors of these reports for sharing the power of open science with the world.